ArthasZhang007/15418FinalProject/docs/index.markdown

 What is the data access pattern?
 Block or Interleave, or more complex pattern?

 ## Experiments Configurations && Graphs
+Our main program is to using different thread to access the array element and modify it.
+One division is blocking and another division is interleaving.
+Our default setting is 64 bytes and 512 cachelines, so the total cache size is 32KB which is close to the real L1 cache configurations.
 ## Analysis